krollobrocket/cision-block/readme.txt

 == Changelog ==

-= 2.9.2
+= 2.9.3

+- Fix bug where settings was not saved during activation.
-- Fix deprecation warnings.
+- Fix bug that triggered warnings when calling htmlspecialchars_decode().
-- Fix bug in widget were some settings never were saved.
+- Fix bug in Settings class for removing entries.
-- Add setting for attachment labels.
+- Remove languages not supported by Cision.